kylerove/pediatricurologybook/_chapters/08-43_bladder-malignancies.md

 | Cystoscopy | Every 3 mos | Every 6 mos  | +/- Annually | At discretion of provider |
 | Cytology   | —           | —            | —            | —                         |

 Additionally, it is very unlikely that a recurrence or death event would occur beyond three years after initial diagnosis and treatment.
 The most remote recurrence published is at 32 months after initial diagnosis.
-A potential surveillance schedule for low grade, low stage UCC was outlined by Rezaee *et al.* based on a 2019 literature review cohort, and this is summarized in ([Table 2](#table-2){:.table-link}) It is important to note that this surveillance schedule has not been rigorously studied by a prospective randomized study proving its safety and is outlined as a starting point for low grade/stage disease only.
+A potential surveillance schedule for low grade, low stage UCC was outlined by Rezaee *et al.* based on a 2019 literature review cohort, and this is summarized in [Table 2](#table-2){:.table-link}.
+It is important to note that this surveillance schedule has not been rigorously studied by a prospective randomized study proving its safety and is outlined as a starting point for low grade/stage disease only.

 ## Bladder Tumors in the Neurogenic Bladder Population